 The Health Benefits of a Lean Meat Diet

-To coincide with the release of our Lean Meat Boxes, which you can see at the bottom of this article, we have decided to highlight the benefits of good quality meat for those of you who train/work out often, or those who are just looking to eat a little more healthily.
+To coincide with the release of our Lean Meat Box, we have decided to highlight the benefits of good quality meat for those of you who train/work out often, or those who are just looking to eat a little more healthily.
 If you don't know, protein is essential in the recovery and growth of muscle and thus means foods with high protein levels are ideal for those who spend some of their time during the week at the gym or training in numerous different ways.

 Skinless chicken breast is the most common muscle building food found on dinner plates throughout the UK, mainly due to its protein and fat levels.
 Chicken breast has a much higher protein to fat ratio (19:1) than other parts of the chicken.
 A typical chicken breast, weighing around 200g, would contain around 214 Calories, 45g of Protein, around 2.3g of Fat and 0 Carbohydrates.
 Other benefits also include Iron, Zinc, Niacin, Selenium, some calcium, and vitamin B6